BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 ### 3.1.2 Gather your tag names and uuids

-  There are two ways of accesseing the data you need to whitelist a race.
+  There are two ways of accessing the data you need to whitelist a race.
-  Either by directly looking at the mod files, or by checking the BG3SX error log.
+  Either by directly getting them from the mod files, or by checking the BG3SX error log.

 #### 3.1.2.1 By checking your mod files